 💕 Disclosure: This post may contain affiliate links at no cost to you.
 It means I get a commission if you decide to purchase through my links.
 Thank you for your support.

 Sensory rugs are so great for children’s learning and very beneficial for their development.
-Children are usually very attracted to sensory rugs that stimulate their senses with different textures and colours.
+Children are usually very attracted to sensory rugs that stimulate their senses with different textures and colors.
 The great news is that DIY sensory (massage) rugs are easy to make at home and are very affordable.
 They make the child’s playtime fun and exciting.
 These are great for baby and toddler room setup.

 Maria Montessori was one of the first educators who noticed a connection between sensory stimulation and brain development.
 One of the main attributes of Maria’s success to help children reach their potential and achieved great results is her emphasis on sensory stimulation.
-She utilized children’s senses to teach concepts of mathematics, language, science.
+She utilized children’s senses to teach concepts of mathematics, language, and science.

 DIY sensory rugs have great advantages, they:

 - stimulate senses

 - no to a minimum cost

 - benefit brain development

 - have a calming effect